wesayhowhigh/docs/docs/development/intro.md

 ## About JUMPs Development Process

 ### Backend
-At JUMP we develop in PHP 7.1 - 8.0 and primarily use [OctoberCMS](https://octobercms.com/) (Version 1.1 as of July 2022, with Version 3 currently being developed).
+At JUMP we develop in PHP 7.1 - 8.0 and primarily use [OctoberCMS](https://octobercms.com/) (Version 3.4 as of October 2023).

 OctoberCMS is build upon the Laravel Framework and most of our legacy, pre-OctoberCMS sites are built in either just Laravel, or Sleeping Owl (in turn built upon Laravel).